26 November 2015

-In a major boost to regional tourism, the $8 million All Stars Inn opened this week and will provide a mix of 42 private rooms and 37 dormitory rooms for leisure visitors to the city.
+In a major boost to regional tourism, the $8 million All Stars Inn has opened and will provide a mix of 42 private rooms and 37 dormitory rooms for leisure visitors to the city.

 “Great value and a relaxed, friendly environment is what we will be offering our guests,” says Leslie.

-Chief Executive of Christchurch & Canterbury Tourism, Tim Hunter, said this type of accommodation is really important for the local tourism sector and will help attract out-of-town visitors.
+Chief Executive of Christchurch & Canterbury Tourism, Tim Hunter, said the market for budget accommodation is substantial and the All Starts Inn will help these travelers to spend more nights in Christchurch.

-“The new All Stars Inn will significantly boost capacity in the value accommodation category in Christchurch which has been in short supply since 2011,” said Hunter.
+“The value accommodation category in Christchurch which has been in short supply since 2011,” says Hunter.

 A key feature of this modern, contemporary development is the integration of technology.
 A system has been installed to ensure free WiFi is available in every part of the building, USB ports can be found in all rooms and individual charging stations have been added to all dormitory rooms.

-Other features include an on-site Bealey’s Speight’s Ale House bar and restaurant, guest kitchen, entertainment lounge, games room, BBQ area, laundry facility and travel desk.
+Other features include the on-site Bealey’s Speight’s Ale House restaurant and bar a, guest kitchen, entertainment lounge, games room, BBQ area, laundry facility and travel desk.

-“This is a key development for the Canterbury region, which will positively add to the accommodation industry and wider economy.”
+“This is a key development for the Canterbury region, which will positively add to the accommodation industry and wider economy” says Leslie.